 The catechins in the tea have been proven to help fight obesity as well as treating type 2 diabetes.
 Catechins, which are naturally found in all teas, react with cells to prevent the storage of fat in the body.

-Catechins are also effective at preventing oxidization of cells (cell damage).
+Catechins are also effective at preventing oxidization of cells.
 Cell damage causes signs of premature ageing on the skin such as fine lines, wrinkles and dull, saggy skin.
-Drinking green tea can literally prevent this from happening by stopping this damage and protecting healthy cells.

 There are multiple health benefits to drinking green tea including the prevention of high blood pressure, the prevention of Alzheimer’s disease, Parkinson’s disease and even cancer – especially breast cancer.
 It can help you lose weight and detoxify your body with the probable result of a clearer, more youthful complexion.